brandur/org/drafts/alerting.md

 relatively few dropping through the cracks to a human.
-Receiving a page is of course a less-than-desirable outcome because it might lead to someone waking up in the middle of the night to fix a problem at work, making automation attractive, but not sufficient in itself.
+Receiving a page is of course a less-than-desirable outcome because it might lead to someone waking up in the middle of the night to fix a problem at work, making automation attractive (but not wholly sufficient in itself).

 Adopting a system of alerting certainly isn't a problem-free endeavor though;
-like many other areas in technology, there are plenty of pitfalls to run into.
+like many other areas in technology, there are a plethora of pitfalls to run into.
 Lack of a appropriate discipline while designing them can lead to bad weeks on-call and operator fatigue.
 Specifically, here are a few problems that are easy to run into:

-* Alarms that page too aggressively; they're respond to and it turns out that there's nothing wrong.
+* Alarms that page too aggressively; they're responded to and it turns out that nothing is wrong.
 * Alarms that aren't specific enough; they're responded to and significantly more analysis is needed to figure out what's going on.
 * Alarms that need to be passed down the line because they only represent an